-Mitigation Measures CR-1 has been identified to address this impact.
+Mitigation Measures CR-1 and CR-2 have been identified to address this impact.

 Mitigation Measure CR-1: Address Previously Undiscovered Historic Resources, Archaeological Resources, and Tribal Cultural Resources.

 Please refer to Mitigation Measure CR-1 in Chapter 3.5, "Cultural Resources," for the full text of this mitigation measure.